Devon - winter birding in the West Country

 Devon is the perfect location for a winter break and this trip will introduce us to some of the special winter wildlife of this beautiful county and give us a chance to encounter some of its rich birdlife.

-From our base in the village of Chudleigh we will visit some of the important local areas for wintering birds.
+From our base in rural Devon, where we will stay in a restored 13th Century mill, we will visit some of the important local areas for wintering birds.

 We explore the Exe Estuary on a gentle cruise giving us the opportunity to see some of the wintering waders and wildfowl for which the area is internationally recognised.
 Striking Avocets are joined by Curlew, Dunlin, Redshank, godwits and plovers, and wintering divers and grebes should be spotted in the shallows.